RagnarGrootKoerkamp/BAPCtools/readme.md

 * `stats`: Print statistics on the number of testcases and submissions per problem.
 * `zip`, `kattis`: Create a zip file ready for uploading to DomJudge/ready for verification by Kattis `problemtools`.
 * `samplezip`: Create a zip containing all sample testcases in a contest, useful for distribution to contestant computers.
+* `gitlabci`: Prints commands that can be included in a `.gitlab-ci.yml` to set up CI for all problems and the contest pdf.

 Please try the `-v` flag for more verbose output especially for `run` and `validate`.
 Specify it twice to print all external compile/run/validate commands being executed.